SAN LUIS OBISPO COUNTY PROGRESSIVES DEMOCRATIC CLUB

 Local Ballot Propositions, Initiatives, or Measures.

-a) The Executive Board shall identify and notify each side of a selected qualified local ballot proposition, initiative, or measure of the possibility of an endorsement as soon as is practicable after the close of the filing or qualification deadline of such a matter.
+a) The Executive Board shall identify and notify each side of a selected qualified local ballot proposition, initiative, or measure of the possibility of an endorsement as soon as is practicable.

 b) Each side shall be given an opportunity to either provide one of the following: